Gregster31/Gregster31/README.md

 ### 🔭 Current Projects
 Working on decoding frequencies from a weather satellite into an image using an old umbrella as the antenna
+Learning TypeScript
+Honing my problem solving skills in different languages (TS, JS, Python, C#)

 ### 🌱 Current Hobbies